Iran

 Mealtimes were hard.

-Sophisticated I really wasn't.
+Sophisticated I wasn't.

 Aubergine?